Shoot ‘em up’s usually come in two guises, horizontal or vertical and generally one theme.

 Is U.N.
 Squadron worth your time?

-It one I keep going back to time and time again so it’s definitely one to get or revisit.
+It one that you’ll keep going back to time and time again so it’s definitely one to get or revisit.

-Considering UN Squadron is one of the first batch of games to come out on the Super Nintendo it really did show the system off.
+Considering that U.N.
+Squadron is one of the first batch of games to come out on the Super Nintendo it really did show the system off.

 UN Squadron has catchy music, great graphics and very addictive ‘just one more go’ game play makes this a much sought after game for collectors and fans of the genre today.